dell/ansible-powerscale/docs/modules/networkpool.rst

   static_routes (, list, )
-    List of interface members in this pool.
+    List of static routes in the pool.

   subnet (, str, )